-We will consider establishing the right to free transport to Welsh-medium schools.
+We would consider establishing the right to free transport to Welsh-medium schools.

-We will work with childcare providers, such as Mudiad Meithrin, to ensure that sufficient Welsh language childcare is available and normalised in all parts of Wales.
+We would work with childcare providers, such as Mudiad Meithrin, to ensure that sufficient Welsh language childcare is available and normalised in all parts of Wales.

-The new Curriculum for Wales will contain a single Welsh language learning path and qualification for all.
+The new Curriculum for Wales would contain a single Welsh language learning path and qualification for all.

 - Protection against closure of Welsh-medium schools unless the Language Commissioner has considered the effect of their closure on Welsh as a community language and is satisfied there is no detriment and that the process should go ahead.